An introduction to Luxembourg, including facts on the government, Luxembourg’s regions and some of the best sites Luxembourg has to offer.

 People and culture

 The majority of Luxembourg’s population (about 600,000) live in the southern part of the country, with about 20% residing in and around the capital, Luxembourg City.
 Esch-sur-Alzette, Differdange, and Dudelange are the next three large towns averaging at about 10,000 residents per place.
 About 150 different nationalities have lived and worked in Luxembourg over generations of immigration since the 1800s.
-The ethnic makeup of a typical Luxembourg resident is a melting pot, too, and race relations tend to be rarely strained.
+The ethnic makeup of a typical Luxembourg resident is also a melting pot, and race relations tend to be rarely strained.
 Crime rates are low, the atmosphere is casual, and people also go about their lives with a “live and let live” approach.
 While Roman Catholicism is the dominant religion, the country recognizes many others and respects the personal religious beliefs of others (if it does not cause harm).